OctopusDeploy/blog/blog/2019-09/deploy-to-aws-beanstalk/index.md

 ## Conclusion

-In this post we discused the high level architecture of the Beanstalk service, and then implemented a custom PowerShell script that deploys an application to Beanstalk by:
+In this post, we discussed the high-level architecture of the Beanstalk service, and then implemented a custom PowerShell script that deploys an application to Beanstalk by:

 * Creating a Beanstalk manifest file.
 * Creating a Beanstalk archive including the .NET Core application archive and the manifest file.